 Occasionally, a change in an agency's fiscal or law enforcement situation necessitates a change in its COPS Office TRGP Hiring program award.
-Award modifications under TRGP Hiring are evaluated on a case-by-case basis.
-All modification requests involving the purchase of new budget items must be approved, in writing, by the COPS Office prior to their implementation.
-In addition, please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.
+Award modifications under the program are evaluated on a case-by-case basis in accordance with 2 C.F.R. § 200.308.
+For federal awards in excess of \$250,000, any modification request involving the reallocation of funding between budget categories that exceed or are expected to exceed 10 percent (10%) of the total approved budget requires prior written approval by the COPS Office.
+Regardless of the federal award amount or budget modification percentage, any reallocation of funding is limited to approved budget categories.
+In addition, any budget modification that changes the scope of the project requires prior written approval by the COPS Office.
+Furthermore, please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.